stat-20/teaching-guide/infrastructure-for-next-time.md

 **RMarkdown**

 1. Lecture: students are talked through the Rogoff and Reinhardt affair and walked into the conundrum that it seems that our workflow suffers from the same problem of irreproducibility.
-RMarkdown is presented as a solution and demo'ed.
+RMarkdown is presented as a solution and demo'ed Underline the three tenets: show the data (library(stat20data)), show the code (library(tidyverse)), and tie conclusions to output (markdown).
 1. Lab: students work on the arbuthnot lab.
 Start off with slides only; not showing the students the questions.
     - The current slides are added on to replace the instruction portion of the first three questions.
 Each "try this" command is issued in a slide, then students do it at the console to try it out.
     - After maybe the first two questions are gone through, the GSI goes to the website to fetch the questions for the lab and demos opening up a new Rmd lab template and copying in the code that she sent to the console previously, knitting often.